osakared/apc-key-25-bitwig/README.md

 This is a controller extension for
 [APC Key 25](http://www.akaipro.com/product/apc-key-25).
 Works with [Bitwig](http://www.bitwig.com) and any other DAW supported by grig.controller in the future.

-The old javascript-based Bitwig controller script is still here for anyone who wants to use it for now but the haxe/jvm version supercedes it and should be better than it in every way.

 ### Difference With Official Ableton Script:

 * Shift + Sustain toggles lancher vs. matrix keyboard mode